kaye360/informed-citizen/src/articles/centrism.md

 ## Prominent Centrist Politicians

+### Angela Merkel
-Angela Merkel: Merkel is the current Chancellor of Germany and has been a leading figure in European politics for many years.
+Merkel is the current Chancellor of Germany and has been a leading figure in European politics for many years.
 She is known for her pragmatic and centrist approach to policymaking and has played a key role in shaping the direction of the European Union.

+### Emmanuel Macron
-Emmanuel Macron: Macron is the current President of France and has positioned himself as a centrist politician, advocating for a mix of pro-business and socially progressive policies.
+Macron is the current President of France and has positioned himself as a centrist politician, advocating for a mix of pro-business and socially progressive policies.

+### Tony Blair
-Tony Blair: Blair was the Prime Minister of the United Kingdom from 1997 to 2007 and was known for his centrist policies, including a focus on market-based solutions and a commitment to social justice.
+Blair was the Prime Minister of the United Kingdom from 1997 to 2007 and was known for his centrist policies, including a focus on market-based solutions and a commitment to social justice.

+### Bill Clinton
-Bill Clinton: Clinton was the President of the United States from 1993 to 2001 and was known for his centrist policies, including a focus on fiscal discipline and a commitment to social programs.
+Clinton was the President of the United States from 1993 to 2001 and was known for his centrist policies, including a focus on fiscal discipline and a commitment to social programs.

+### John Major
-John Major: Major was the Prime Minister of the United Kingdom from 1990 to 1997 and was known for his centrist approach to policy, including a focus on pragmatic solutions and a commitment to social justice.
+Major was the Prime Minister of the United Kingdom from 1990 to 1997 and was known for his centrist approach to policy, including a focus on pragmatic solutions and a commitment to social justice.